Do you manage to get more paint on the floor instead of the walls when you’re painting a room?

 To get around this, wrap nearby objects in cling film, as it quickly sticks where you want it while protecting objects from stray paint.

 Remember to coat all your exposed body parts with lotion before starting any painting project.
-This way, paint will easily wash off your skin.
+This way, the paint will easily wash off your skin.

 Now comes the fun part – Painting!